Offices of French magazine torched after latest edition mocked Prophet Mohammed

 Molotov cocktails were today used to burn down the headquarters of a leading French magazine because it mocked the Prophet Mohammed.

-Firefighters walk past the offices of satirical magazine Charlie Hebdo
+Firefighters walk past the offices of satirical magazine Charlie Hebdo in Paris which was set on fire with petrol bombs. |

 Arsonists struck shortly after 1am at the Paris offices of Charlie Hedbo, a Gallic version of Private Eye which prides itself on its mix of cutting satire and investigative journalism.